koubadomik/masterthesis/README.md

 # TODO
+- mention all atempts!! even not succesful, like slow convergence in case of some classifier, report even results
 - Are there another datasets??
 It woiuld be great to compare my results and another
   - https://scholar.google.com/scholar?hl=cs&as_sdt=0%2C5&q=malware+classification+&btnG=
 - Write even about unsuccesful attempts, for example data were too complex and we are not able to learn single classifier, so we have to prune the data more